Benefits Overview and FAQs

 Are part-time and temporary employees eligible for health plan coverage?

-Beginning Jan.
+As of Jan.
 1 2016, a new group of partially benefits-eligible employees and their dependent children will be eligible for Vanderbilt Health Plan coverage.
 This includes all monthly paid employees who are not currently benefits eligible and weekly or bi-weekly paid employees regularly scheduled to work at least 20 hours per week.
 Temporary employees in these types of roles are included.
-If you are hired between Oct.
-31 and Dec.
-31, 2015, you can enroll by logging on to My VU Benefits and completing the enrollment window within 30 days of your hire date.
 Vanderbilt Health Plan coverage for partially benefits-eligible employees is optional and you must enroll to receive coverage.
 You will not be automatically enrolled in a default health plan option.

 Can I waive health plan coverage?